tongxinw/Code-Blenders/README.md

-# Hello :laughing: , we are code blenders.
+# Hello :laughing: , we are Code Blenders.
 This is the midterm project for Brown DSI Data2040 class.

 Written by: Guansu, Shiqi, Tongxin :cat: